kyungjae-lee/website/notes/cpp-programming/lambda-expressions.md

   std::cout << text_scores[4] << std::endl;	// Displays 70
   ```

-* Using `auto` as lambda parameter type specifiers
+* Using `auto` as lambda parameter type specifiers:

+  This allows the lambda expression to accommodate different types of arguments, making it more flexible and enabling it to work like a generic function.
+(The `auto` keyword is the key!)

   ```cpp
   int num1{10};